Six Things I Learned from Global Social Impact House – Cayla Mackey

 (4) Own it.

 The biggest barrier to the success of my venture up to that point was me.
 It wasn’t other people, circumstances, or deprived opportunities.
 I was holding the idea back by not fully committing to it.
 I owned up to this fact, and I began to own myself and my venture fully.
 After GSIH, I went all-in with my venture.
 I returned home and immediately left my full time job to commit to my venture full-time.
 This would never have happened had I not first become comfortable telling people about my venture.
 At GSIH, know more about debt consolidation to be able to return home and make those big, scary decisions to move my venture forward.

 (5) Fail fearlessly.

 By holding my idea close to my chest, I was protecting myself from other people knowing if I failed.
 But, ironically, no one can support something they don’t know about.
 I needed to be vulnerable enough to succeed.
 The same vulnerability that would enable me to fail would also enable me to succeed.

 (6) Lean into the discomfort.

 Being an entrepreneur is uncomfortable, but being a social entrepreneur is like walking around naked wearing your emotions on your skin.
-As social entrepreneurs, we are dealing with the world’s biggest and most disturbing problems: poverty, inequality, and unnecessary death.
+As pay day loans entrepreneurs, we are dealing with the world’s biggest and most disturbing problems: poverty, inequality, and unnecessary death.
 But we can not run away from the discomfort.
 We have to lean in and embrace it in order to fully do the work.